HomeLatest NewsStartupsIndo-Korean startup ecosystems eye greater collaboration at IIT Kanpur workshop

 Post the initial dialogues, Dr. Agarwal said, the Unicorn Incubator manifested interest in having SIIC host a Korean delegation, thereby exhibiting the enthusiasm of various Korean firms in establishing a foothold in India.

-He noted that a majority of these firms are in their growth phase, with some boasting business operations surpassing $70 million.
+He noted that a majority of these firms are in their growth phase, with some boasting operations surpassing $70 million.
 Their primary focus revolves around technological and business collaborations, importing Korean technology to India, and tapping into the Indian talent reservoir.

 “Numerous Korean companies are keen on establishing a base in India… They are primarily interested in technological and business collaboration,” Dr. Agarwal reiterated, shedding light on the intent of the Korean entities present.